Marriage in Cuba: What

-The Legalization Service Centre offers fast, efficient and secure document authentication and legalization services in Canada.
-Our team of knowledgeable and experienced professionals ensure that your documents have been properly authenticated and legalized in accordance with even the strictest international laws and regulations, enabling for their validation and use outside of Canada.
+Legalization Service Centre offers fast, efficient and secure authentication and legalization services for Canadian documents to be used in Cuba.
+Our team of knowledgeable and experienced professionals ensure that your documents properly authenticated and legalized in accordance with international laws and regulations, enabling for their validation and use in Cuba.

 Canadians Marrying in Cuba

-Love is in the air!
-Fresh, oceanic, breezy Cuban air.
 Congratulations on choosing to marry on the beautiful island of Cuba.
 Perhaps your fiancé/e is Cuban or perhaps you are both Canadians taking advantage of a beautiful Cuban destination wedding.
-While the latter is simple, there are technical barriers you will have to overcome in order to marry in a Cuban resort.
-In both cases, you will need to have certain paperwork compiled, authenticated, and legalized in order to marry in Cuba.
+While the latter is simple, there are technical barriers you will have to overcome in order to marry in a Cuba.
+In both cases, you will need to have certain paperwork compiled, authenticated and legalized in order to marry in Cuba.